PaddyCube/WirelessWeather/README.md

 Wind speed and rain gets count by ULP co-processor of ESP32 module.
 Every few minutes, ESP32 wakes from deep sleep, read count values from ULP, power up I2C devices and sends everything to your MQTT broker.
 Then it sleeps again.

 ### Arduino Pro Mini
 Because ESP devices are pretty power hungry, I wanted to build something more power saving.
-Therefore, a Arduino Mini is used inside the weather station.
-Most time it sleeps and count wind and rain.
+Therefore, a Arduino Pro Mini is used inside the weather station.
+Most time it sleeps and count wind and rain by interrupts.
 Every x minutes, it wakes up, power up I2C devices (BME280 and ATTINY24 for wind direction), reads values and send them using cheap 433MHz module.
 You find a working example based on ESP8266 module acting as a bridge between 433 Mhz and MQTT, so it receives data over 433MHz and publish them like before using MQTT.

 ## Project site
 You find all 3D printed parts at Thingiverse